Magdalene-Chalice of the Far Shore of The Sky-Veil

 "Perchance, too, philosophy was given to the Greeks directly and primarily, till the Lord should call the Greeks.
 For this was a schoolmaster to bring 'the Hellenic mind,' as the Law, the Hebrews, 'to Christ.'
 Philosophy, therefore, was a preparation, paving the way for him who is perfected in Christ." ~ St. Clement of Alexandria, Stromata (150-215 AD), Book VI, Chapter 8

 Greek mythology was the ground from which their philosophy emerged.
-Pre-Socratic mythology was the “silent Being” shimmering around the Greek philosophical mind.
-Thus, mythology, as an unfolding precursor of the true faith in time, can be considered that which was given by God to prepare the pagans for the light of Christ.
+Pre-Socratic mythology was the shimmering “silent Being” out of which post-Socratic Greek metaphysics emerged.
+Thus, mythology, as an unfolding foreshadowing of the true faith, can be considered that soil given by God to nurture the development of the pagan mind, preparing them to receive the light of Christ.

 "The very thing which is now called the Christian religion existed among the ancients also, nor was it wanting from the inception of the human race until the coming of Christ in the flesh, at which point the true religion which was already in existence began to be called Christian." ~ St. Augustine (354-430 AD), Retractions, Book I, Chapter 13

-As Augustine insinuates, the true religion was already in existence in the ancient Greeks of the Iliad and the Odyssey.
+We might, then, surmise that the true religion was hidden beneath the yearnings of the ancient Greeks of the Iliad and the Odyssey.
 It germinated in the liminal spaces where gods and goddesses walked among men on the battlefields and over long journeys at sea.
 It emerged in alethic majesty to be called Christian when the Church collided with the Greco-Roman world after her birth by the Holy Spirit at Pentecost.

 “Therefore I say to you, that the kingdom of God shall be taken from you, and shall be given to a nation yielding the fruits thereof.” ~ Matthew 21: 43

-Athena, Hera, and Aphrodite, the three key mythological figures founding western civilization (from the judgement of Paris leading to the Trojan War), shimmered in a Greek world emerging as “Christian.”
-They disappeared as ‘entities’ to be worshipped and remained ‘qua themselves’ as clearings and harbingers of Being foreshadowing the light of Christ.
+Athena, Hera, and Aphrodite, the three key mythological figures founding western civilization—from the judgement of Paris leading to the Trojan War—shimmered in a Greek world emerging over centuries as “Christian.”
+They disappeared as ‘entities’ to be worshipped and remained ‘qua themselves’ heralds and harbingers of the Faith to come, alerting our intentionality to a world beyond and foreshadowing the light of Christ.

 Athena, Hera, Aphrodite—the Harbingers of Being

-Athena, in the pagan Greek unfolding, stood with spear and shield, the light of the mind in battle and in civic order.
+Athena, in the pagan Greek unfolding, stood in the liminal space with spear and shield, the light of the mind in battle and in civic order.
 She guarded wisdom, summoned strategy, and forged civilization from chaos.
-But her light, though piercing as herald, could not yet see beyond the veil.
+But her light, though sparkling as herald, could not yet pierce the veil.

 Hera, in the Greek unfolding, sat enthroned in might, bearing the power of majesty.
-Her presence ruled not by word, but by what must not be shaken.
-She was order behind order, the crown above crowns—but her throne remained untouched by tears of repentance, untouched by tombs of resurrection beyond the veil.
+Her nearness as harbinger of Being ruled the liminal veil by silent word and by what must not be shaken.
+She was order behind order, the crown above crowns—but her pagan throne remained untouched by tears of repentance, unmoved by tombs of resurrection beyond the veil.

-Aphrodite in this unfolding stirred the hearts of gods and mortals alike, the longing for love’s embrace, the ache of beauty calling us home.
-She was the shimmer at the threshold, but never the voice that answered,
+Aphrodite, in this unfolding, stirred the hearts of gods and mortals alike, the longing for love’s embrace, the ache of beauty calling us home.
+She was the shimmer of love and beauty at the threshold, but never the voice that answered:

 “Sir, if thou hast taken him hence, tell me where thou hast laid him, and I will take him away.”
 (John 20:15)

-What the ancients could not see beyond the veil was that Athena was the “grey-eyed” ‘clearing’ of wisdom, intellect, strategy, and creativity.
-Hera was the “ox-eyed” ‘clearing’ of majesty and hierarchical order in the world.
-Aphrodite was the “laughter-loving” ‘clearing’ of divine love, beauty, harmony, and joy.
-The ‘goddesses’ are not in the imagination of subjective consciousness, nor are they entities.
-They are heralds of Being, lights in the liminal world leading to grace on the other side.
+What the ancients could not see beyond the veil was that Athena was not a goddess but the “grey-eyed” gleam alerting their intentionality to wisdom, philosophy, strategy, and creativity.
+Hera was the “ox-eyed” gleam of majesty and hierarchical order in the world.
+Aphrodite was the “laughter-loving” gleam of divine love, beauty, harmony, and joy.
+The ‘goddesses’ were not in the imagination of subjective consciousness, nor were they real entities.
+They were heralds of Being, lights in the liminal world alerting pagans to veiled grace on the other side.

 The Hebrew World